Air Compressors

 Load Factor

-The ratio of the maximum rated compressor load to the average compressor load within a certain period.
+The ratio of maximum rated compressor load to the average compressor load over a specific period.

 Load/Unload Control